Jira automation triggers

 Status of a linked design changes

-The rule will run when the status of a design that’s already linked to an issue changes.
+The rule will run when the status of a design that’s already linked to a work item changes.

-You can use this trigger to notify the assignee when a design status has changed, automatically add a status label, or transition the issue to the next status.
+You can use this trigger to notify the assignee when a design status has changed, automatically add a status label, or transition the work item to the next status.

 A design needs to already be linked

-This rule will not run if you’re trying to link a new design to an issue, even if the from or to statuses are blank.
+This rule will not run if you’re trying to link a new design to a work item, even if the from or to statuses are blank.